 How is she any better?

-Sakura sighs, closing her eyes as she pauses at the mouth of the only cave occupied, gathering her center and her composure and her resolve.
-She must be careful, she knows—Sakura wears her heart on her sleeve and she knows herself enough to know she'd give it right back to the only man that's ever held it.
+Sakura sighs, closing her eyes as she pauses at the mouth of the only cave occupied, gathering her thoughts and her composure and her resolve.
+She must be careful, she knows—Sakura wears her heart on her sleeve and she knows herself enough to know she'll give it right back to the only man that's ever held it.

 Foolish, she tells herself, snapping her eyes open and lifting her chin up in defiance as she heads inside.